Eady Levy: Establishment

 The Eady Levy came into effect on 9 September 1950 on a voluntary basis to subsidize British film producers.
 In 1953, the UK Government indicated it would legislate if the exhibitors did not agree to continue the voluntary agreement.
-It was not established on a statutory basis until its incorporation in the Cinematograph Films Act 1957.
+It was not established on a statutory basis until its incorporation in the Cinematograph Films Act 1957 (5 & 6 Eliz.
+2. c.
+21).

 In the Eady Levy, a proportion of the ticket price was to be pooled – half to be retained by exhibitors (i.e. effectively a rebate on the tax) and half to be divided among qualifying 'British' films in proportion to UK box office revenue, with no obligation to invest in further production.
 The Finance Act 1950 had previously made the necessary changes in the entertainments tax.
 The levy was collected by HM Customs and Excise and administered by the British Film Fund Agency.

 To qualify as a British film, a minimum of 85% of the film had to be shot in the United Kingdom or the Commonwealth, and only three non-British individual salaries could be excluded from the costs of the film, ensuring the employment of British actors, technicians and film crew.

 In the first year, the levy was one quarter of a penny (1/4d) per ticket sold and raised $3 million; in the second year the levy was tripled for ticket prices over 12 pence (12d) to (3/4d) to raise £3 million ($8.4 million) per annum.